-3. OFFLINE MODE
+3. Offline Mode

 This section describes how NEONGOBY operates in the offline mode.
 Figure 3 shows the offline mode architecture.
 It has three components: the instrumenter, logger, and offline detector.
-Given a program in LLVM's intermediate representation (IR), a more lowlevel representation of the program than source code, the instrumenter transforms the program to avoid false positives and inserts logging operations to collect runtime information.
-When a user runs the instrumented program, the logger records pointer definitions, memory allocations, function entries and exits to disk.
+Given a program in LLVM's intermediate representation (IR), the instrumenter transforms the program to avoid false positives and inserts logging operations to collect runtime information.
+When a user runs the instrumented program, the logger records pointer definitions and memory allocations to disk.
 Since the logger runs within a test program, we explicitly designed it to be simple and stateless, reducing runtime overhead and avoiding perturbing the execution of the test program.
 After the run finishes, the offline detector checks the log against an alias analysis and emits error reports.
-Since the logger is much simpler than the other components, we focus on describing the instrumenter (§3.1) and offline detector (§3.2), and give a brief discussion (§3.3).
+Since the logger is much simpler than the other components, we focus on describing the instrumenter ($\S3.1$) and offline detector ($\S3.2$), and give a brief discussion at the end of this section ($\S3.3$).